indrasn0wal/handwritingOCR/README.md

 ### Key Design Decisions

 **No line segmentation** — Traditional HTR pipelines require line segmentation followed by line-level alignment with ground truth.
 Segmentation errors on historical cursive compound into large CER penalties.
-The VLM-native approach eliminates this failure mode entirely.
+The VLM-native approach eliminates this failure mode.

 **Original scan for transcription** — CLAHE preprocessing inverts image polarity (mean pixel ~29, dark background).
 The original scan (mean pixel ~220) is used for all VLM transcription calls.
 Preprocessing is only used for layout bbox detection.

 **Profile without ground truth** — The pipeline requires no ground truth at inference time.
-The scribal profile is built purely from visual analysis of the first page.
-For unknown sources with no prior profile, GPT-4.1 builds a visual profile on the fly.
+The scribal profile is built purely from visual analysis of the input page using GPT-4.1.

 **3-tile approach** — GPT-4.1 truncates output on dense full-page manuscript images.
-Splitting into three overlapping tiles forces focus on ~8-10 lines at a time, achieving 24/24 line count match on source_1.
+Splitting into three overlapping tiles forces focus on ~8-10 lines at a time.

 **Temperature=0.0** — All transcription calls use temperature=0.0 for maximum determinism.
 Profile building uses temperature=0.2 for exploratory visual analysis.

 ### Evaluation

 CER computed using NFC unicode normalization only — no accent stripping, no lowercasing.
-Blank lines removed from both prediction and ground truth before scoring.
+Blank lines were removed from both prediction and ground truth before scoring.
 Line count match reported alongside CER as a diagnostic.

-Internal evaluation is on page 1 ground truth only (single GT page per source).
+Internal evaluation is on page 1, ground truth only (single GT page per source).
 True evaluation CER computed by RenAIssance on held-out pages.

 ### Results